holochain/dpki/README.md

-# Dis_PKI
+# Deee_PKI
-Distributed Public Key Infrastructure which runs on HoloChain
+**Distributed Public Key Infrastructure which runs on HoloChain**
 * The frame for the application is created.
+* Created the User.
+* Assigned the Key Registration for the User (For not the revocation methord is set to 1 (i.e Revocation Key Methord)).

 ## In Progress:
-Focuses on the first part i.e. the Key Management
+Focuses on the first part i.e. the **Key Management**
-* Creating the User.
-* assign the permanent and Public keys.
+* Signing of the Key Registration.

-## About:
+## Note TODO:
+* The revocation methord is hard coded to "1".
+This can be changed when the work on the UI is started.
+(The option to select which revocation methord the user want has to be one of first thing that the user does before he can use the application)

+# About dpki:
 To understand this application better.
 We are doing this in two parts.
 * Key Management
 * Identity Services